LiaIvanick/GLEON_ZIG/README.md

 ## Thank you!

-Lastly, thank you all for volunteering your time and effort to moving ZIG forward by joining this team!
+Thank you all for volunteering your time and effort to moving ZIG forward by joining this team!